Hillcrest-R-D/FORM/README.md

 We also allow you to run arbitrary SQL against your database.

+# WARNING -- This is not safe.
+Make sure all sql used this way is either properly escaped or not generated with user input data.

 ```fsharp
 execute db1State "create table User ( id int not null);" //returns Result<int, exn>
 ```

 Or if you need to read the result, you can supply a function that takes an IDataReader and we'll consume that and pass the results back.

+# WARNING -- This is not safe.
+Make sure all sql used this way is either properly escaped or not generated with user input data.

 ```fsharp
 let query =